In Crisis? View Immediate Support Options

 However, there are exceptions to confidentiality to be aware of before beginning counseling.
-If there is a need to breach confidentiality, Counseling Services staff will make every effort to work with students collaboratively while abiding by ethical and legal mandates.
+If there is a need to breach confidentiality, Counseling and Psychological Services staff will make every effort to work with students collaboratively while abiding by ethical and legal mandates.

 Legally, counselors are required to disclose information where there is: